Edited by Gertrude Tumpel-Gugerell and Peter Mooslechner

 Chapter 14: The quest for modern pension system design

-Marek Góra 1.
+14. The quest for modern pension system design Marek Góra 1.
 INTRODUCTION Population ageing is one of the most diﬃcult challenges of our time.
 It requires a number of serious adjustments in institutional structures serving societies.
 Pension reform is at the top of the list since pension systems – especially their old-age parts – strongly depend on demographic structures.
 Traditional pension system design has proved to be ineﬃcient.
 The systems in place have started running permanently growing deﬁcits, thus creating deﬁcits much larger than the national GDP in many countries.
 This economically and socially dangerous situation triggered the quest for modern pension system design.
 Traditional pension systems have been reformed in several countries.
 Nonetheless, a large number of countries have either kept their pension systems virtually unchanged or have implemented only partial reforms – I prefer calling them rationalizations – insuﬃcient to cope with the problem of the systems’ ﬁnancial unsustainability.
 Due to the demographic changes in the last quarter of the twentieth century, parametric reforms cannot solve the problem; all they can do is postpone it.
 Although the need for pension reform can be more or less commonly recognized, there is no commonly agreed way of reform.
 Both professional and non-professional discussions on pension system design seem to be in a deadlock between pay-as-you-go systems and funded pensions.
 In this chapter I try to get beyond this deadlock.
-Pension systems – especially if they are universal ones, covering the entire working population – can create positive and negative externalities for economic growth.
-Mandating people to participate in...
+Pension systems – especially if they are universal ones, covering the entire working population – can create positive and negative externalities...

 You are not authenticated to view the full text of this chapter or article.